 A prenuptial agreement won’t make your divorce 100% hands-off, but it will limit the number of choices and negotiations you and your ex need to navigate while you’re coping with a divorce.
 You’ll have the opportunity to make some of those decisions while you’re in a more logical, practical frame of mind with the counsel of a Wake County prenup lawyer.

 Account for Unique Circumstances

-In North Carolina, the law states that any property you owned before your marriage is separate property.
-In the event of a divorce, you and your ex each retain the assets you came in with.
-Anything you acquire during the marriage is considered marital property, and this is what you divide during a divorce.
+In North Carolina, the law states that any property you owned before your marriage is, except in certain circumstance, separate property.
+In the event of a divorce, you and your ex each retain, except in certain circumstances, the assets you came in with.
+However, anything you acquire during the marriage is considered marital property, and this is what you divide during a divorce.